ferreira-tb/tauri-plugin-prevent-default/README.md

 }
 ```

-> [!TIP]
+### Note
-> The plugin is guaranteed to work on Windows, but there are still tests to be done on MacOS and Linux.
-If you encounter any problems on these platforms, please open an issue.
+The plugin should work fine on Windows, but there are still tests to be done on MacOS and Linux.
+If you encounter any problems on these platforms, please [open an issue](https://github.com/ferreira-tb/tauri-plugin-prevent-default/issues).

 ## Contributing